IBM/flow-compiler/docs/FLOW.md

 * The **gRPC** definitions of all the microservices to be glued together.
 This is the collection of all the `.proto` files used by all the microservices.
 * The **gRPC** definition of the final aggregated service.
-* The definition of a graph that repesents how the information flows from/to the component microservices.
+* The definition of a graph that repesents the information flow from/to the component microservices.

 The output is: